-Instead, I just consider proof-of-stake to be unsuitable for a democratized, decentralized, censorship-resistant global money, especially as this article shows how negligible the negative impact of Bitcoin’s energy usage is for the world, along with bringing a number of positives.
+Instead, I just consider proof-of-stake to be unsuitable for a democratized, decentralized, censorship-resistant global money, especially as this article shows how negligible the negative impact of Bitcoin’s energy usage is for the world, along with bringing several positives.

 Or as Adam Back, co-founder and CEO of Blockstream described:

 “You see that with other commodity money, like physical gold.
 It’s a system that works because money has a cost.
 I think money that doesn’t have a cost ultimately ends up being political in nature.
-So people closer to the money, the so-called Cantillon Effect, are going to be advantaged.”
+So people closer to the money, the so-called Cantillon Effect, will be advantaged.”

 In a proof-of-work system like the Bitcoin network, power is more distributed between miners, developers, and individual nodes.
 Your ability to be a miner is based on your ability to put forth capital and find low-cost electricity.
 Rather than the entrenched miners having an advantage and increasing their advantage over time, newer miners actually have the advantage over existing miners because they buy the newer machines with more processing power per watt, thanks to Moore’s law.
 Mining businesses, old and new, are all constantly refreshing themselves, making use of new cheap or stranded energy resources.

-Many other blockchains that have come into existence since the Bitcoin network, make multiple trade-offs including making the nodes require immense processing power, bandwidth, and storage, so that only industrial-scale entities can run them, which centralizes the network into a handful of major providers.
+Many other blockchains that have existed since the Bitcoin network make multiple trade-offs, including making the nodes require immense processing power, bandwidth, and storage so that only industrial-scale entities can run them, which centralizes the network into a handful of major providers.

 Ever since the network’s early history, there was a growing divide between people who wanted to increase the block size and people who wanted to keep it small.
-Increasing the block size allows the network to process more transactions per unit of time (not taking into account layer two solutions and side-chain solutions Lightning and Liquid, which didn’t exist yet).
-However, increasing the block size also increases the bandwidth and storage required to run a full node, and thus puts it out of the reach of the everyday user on a laptop or Raspberry Pi.
+Increasing the block size allows the network to process more transactions per unit of time (not considering layer two solutions and side-chain solutions Lightning and Liquid, which didn’t exist yet).
+However, increasing the block size also increases the bandwidth and storage required to run a full node.
+It thus puts it out of the reach of the everyday user on a laptop or Raspberry Pi.